overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 Since all services deal with Payments, they have a lot of common fields like `amount`, as well as common child nodes like `paymentMethod` in their structure.
 Based on the type of field, they have different kinds of validations.
 E.g.:

 - _Simple data validations_ - to validate data integrity for fields like `amount`.
-- _Stateful validations_ - for fields like `accountId`, which involves a DB read and is exception prone.
+- _Effectful validations_ - for fields like `accountId`, which involves a DB read and is exception prone.
 - _Common Validations_ - for common fields such as `amount`, `accountId`, which are common across all service routes.
 - _Nested Validations_ for the common child nodes like `paymentMethod`, as it's an independent child node inside a parent.